OUR RESEARCH ON THE MECHANISM OF A CIRCADIAN CLOCK

 The rising and setting of the sun causes dramatic oscillations in light and temperature.
 Organisms from bacteria to humans involuntarily anticipate these daily swings by means of an endogenous clock called the circadian clock.
 At the heart of the clock is an oscillator, which generates a ~24-h biochemical rhythm.
 This rhythm has a profound influence on metabolism, reproductive fitness, health, and disease.
 Yet, the molecular mechanisms of circadian oscillators remain elusive.
 Due to the pervasive importance of circadian rhythms to life on earth, this major gap in knowledge has a broad impact on the field of life sciences.

-Students and postdocs use an array of biochemical, chromatographic, and spectroscopic techniques, especially nuclear magnetic resonance spectroscopy, to test hypotheses formulated on our foundation of existing knowledge and new preliminary data.
-Recent discoveries by our lab led to exciting new insights on the molecular mechanism of this biological oscillator (see figure below):
+Students and postdocs use an array of biochemical, chromatographic, and spectroscopic techniques to test hypotheses formulated on our foundation of existing knowledge and new preliminary data.
+To see a short cartoon created by undergraduates at UCSD that summarizes work by our lab click the link below: